1997 Tennessee Oilers season

-The 1997 Tennessee Oilers season was their 38th season overall and 28th in the National Football League.
-It was the team's first season in Memphis, Tennessee after moving from Houston, and they played at the Liberty Bowl Memorial Stadium.
+The 1997 Tennessee Oilers season was their 38th season overall and 28th in the National Football League (NFL).
+It was the team's only season in Memphis, Tennessee after moving from Houston, and they played at the Liberty Bowl Memorial Stadium.

 Led by head coach Jeff Fisher, the Oilers finished the season with 8 wins and 8 losses, and did not qualify for the playoffs.
 Despite defeating the Oakland Raiders 24–21 in their first game in their new city, they lost the next four games and would not recover.